 Professor Ed Stanley

-Professor Ed Stanley completed his PhD at the Ludwig Institute for Cancer Research in Melbourne, working on hematopoietic growth factors and gene targeting in mouse embryonic stem cells.
-Following his PhD, Professor Stanley undertook post-doctoral studies in Developmental Biology at the National Institute for Medical Research, Mill Hill, London.
-On his return to Australia, he joined Richard Harvey's cardiac developmental biology laboratory at the Walter and Eliza Hall Institute, Melbourne.
-Together with colleague Professor Andrew Elefanty, he moved to Monash University in 2002 and established The Embryonic Stem Cell Differentiation Laboratory.
+Ed Stanley completed his PhD at the Ludwig Institute for Cancer Research in Melbourne, working on hematopoietic growth factors and gene targeting.
+Following his PhD, he undertook post-doctoral studies in Developmental Biology at the National Institute for Medical Research, Mill Hill, London.
+On his return to Australia, Ed joined Richard Harvey's cardiac developmental biology laboratory at the Walter and Eliza Hall Institute, Melbourne.

-- Honorary Professor, Department of Paediatrics, University of Melbourne
+- Professor, Department of Paediatrics, University of Melbourne

 - Adjunct Professor,Department of Anatomy and Developmental Biology, Monash University